jhussainGit/SmartEmailer/replit.md

 - ✅ User-specific draft saving and management
 - ✅ Gmail-integrated contact form
 - ✅ Comprehensive FAQ page
+- ✅ Privacy Policy and Terms of Service (GDPR/CCPA compliant)
 - ✅ Responsive design with modern UI
 - ✅ Security: Draft deletion with ownership verification
 - ✅ End-to-end tested and working

+## Ownership

+ProEmail AI is a digital asset owned and operated by **Indus Bridge Ventures Inc.** All legal documents, footer copyright, and platform communications reflect this ownership.

 ## User Preferences